ovh/docs/pages/platform/public-cloud/import_a_failover_ip/guide.en-ie.md

 ## Instructions

-First, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), go to the `Public Cloud`{.action} section and select the Public Cloud service concerned.
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), go to the `Public Cloud`{.action} section and select the Public Cloud service concerned.
 Then, select `Failover IP`{.action} in the "Network" section.

 ![IP Section](images/import.png){.thumbnail}